 I don’t remember the exact second it happened, but I can still picture the moment I realized something was completely out of place in my own body.

-“Oh, yeah, my balance is off this morning.
-Must be that thing acting up.”
+“Oh, my balance is off again today.
+Must be that thing.”

-“Can’t remember the word for that… my brain’s on its own schedule.”
+“Can’t recall that word… brain’s running on its own schedule.”

 Morning with Stroke

-Mornings have taken on a whole new rhythm for me — a slower, more deliberate kind of start that I never used to imagine for myself.
-Back then, I was the type to spring out of bed the second my eyes opened, fueled by sheer habit and the lure of that first cup of coffee.
-It was almost comical, the way I’d practically hop into the day like a cartoon character chasing the smell of breakfast.
+Mornings have settled into an entirely new rhythm for me — slower, deliberate, a kind of start I never imagined.
+Back then, I’d spring out of bed the instant my eyes opened, driven by habit and the pull of that first cup of coffee.
+It was almost cartoonish, the way I’d practically hop into day like a character chasing breakfast aromas.

 The Social Side of Stroke Talk

-It’s always interesting watching people react when I mention what I’ve been through.
-There’s this brief pause—just a heartbeat long—where you can almost hear the gears turning in their mind.
-Their eyes narrow slightly, their eyebrows lift, and there’s that unmistakable half-second of uncertainty, like they’ve just heard something they’re not quite sure how to respond to.
-Some tilt their head, almost the way you would if a friend casually confessed to wrestling alligators in their spare time.
+It’s always fascinating to watch reactions when I mention what I’ve been through.
+There’s a brief pause—barely a heartbeat—where you can almost see gears grinding behind their eyes.
+Eyebrows lift, eyes narrow slightly, and for a fraction of a second, uncertainty hovers, like they’ve just heard something that doesn’t quite fit any script they know.
+Some tilt their head, like a friend admitting to wrestling alligators on weekends.

 “Oh… wow.
 You look… good?”

-They say it like they’re testing the sentence before committing to it, the upward lilt at the end betraying a mix of surprise and hesitation.
-I nod politely, but in my head I’m thinking, Is that meant to reassure me, or you?
+Words come out like a sentence being tested before commitment, that upward lilt carrying surprise and hesitation.
+I nod politely, but inside, I’m thinking, Is that meant to reassure me, or you?

-I’m never quite sure how to take that.
-Is it meant to inspire me?
-Is it a subtle competition?
-Or is it just their way of trying to connect?
+I never quite know how to take that.
+Is it inspiration?
+Subtle competition?
+Or simply an attempt to connect?

 Brain Fog, My Old Frenemy